-French Oscar Hopeful ‘Happening’ To Hold North American Premiere at Chicago Film Festival (EXCLUSIVE)
+French Oscar Hopeful ‘Happening’ to Hold North American Premiere at Chicago Film Festival (EXCLUSIVE)

 Audrey Diwan’s “Happening,” one of the three shortlisted films to represent France for the upcoming 94th Academy Awards, will make its North American premiere at the Chicago Film Festival as part of the Global Currants and Women in Cinema program on Saturday, Oct.
 17.

-“Happening” (L’événement) had its world premiere at the 78th Venice Film Festival, winning the Golden Lion, making Diwan one of only five women who have ever won since 1949.
+“Happening” (L’événement) had its world premiere at the 78th Venice Film Festival.
+The film won the Golden Lion, making Diwan one of only five women who have ever won the festival’s top prize since 1949.

 “Audrey Diwan’s quietly devastating sophomore feature is the latest in an ongoing run of tough, emotionally intelligent art films dealing frankly with the subject of abortion access,” wrote Guy Lodge in his Variety review.

-The 57th edition of the Chicago Film Festival will run from Oct 13 -24, with in-person and virtual events with full vaccination or negative COVID-19 PCR test required to attend.
-The festival will open with Wes Anderson’s “The French Dispatch” and includes screenings of Todd Haynes’ “The Velvet Underground,” Pedro Almodóvar’s “Parallel Mothers” and Jesse Moss’ “Mayor Pete.”
+The 57th edition of the Chicago Film Festival will run from Oct.
+13-24, with virtual screenings and in-person events requiring full vaccination or a negative COVID-19 PCR test to attend.
+The festival will open with Wes Anderson’s “The French Dispatch” and include screenings of Todd Haynes’ “The Velvet Underground,” Pedro Almodóvar’s “Parallel Mothers” and Jesse Moss’ “Mayor Pete.”

 IFC Films will release “Happening” in 2022.